CONSTRUCTION INDUSTRY HELPLINE

 Get a good night's sleep:

-People classed as poor sleepers had increased signs of premature skin aging and a decreased ability for their skin to repair itself overnight from environmental stressors such as sun exposure.
+People classed as poor sleepers had increased signs of premature skin ageing and a decreased ability for their skin to repair itself overnight from environmental stressors such as sun exposure.

 Skin Cancer